Crazy Rich Asians (novel): Rachel and Nick leave New York to arrive in Singapore

+Rachel and Nick consider breaking-up in Singapore

 Rachel and Nick suffer a falling out.
 Nick tries to convince her to stay in the relationship with him, professing that he no longer cares about what society and his family expect from him.
 Rachel doesn't believe him, claiming that no matter how much they try to ignore his family's legacy, they know they may not be able to.
 She tells Nick that she wants her children to grow up treasured and loved by their relatives like her own family has done, not raised with a family whose primary concern is their own wealth, family legacy, and the kinds of rich people they know.
 Rachel breaks up with him as a result and Nick realizes she's lost to him.
 Depressed, he stays at Colin's house for a while.
 At the Goh house, Rachel calls her mother, Kerry, and they have a falling out.
 She demands to know why Kerry didn't tell her about Fang Min being her father.
 When Kerry tries to explain that he was abusive and she had to save her life, Rachel blames her for her actions and hangs up the phone.

 While staying at Colin's house, Nick regrets bringing Rachel to Singapore without giving her an insight into how to deal with his wealthy family.
 Instead of his family liking Rachel, they successfully turn her against Nick, which leads to their eventual break up.
 He mentions this to Colin, along with his thoughts of letting Rachel go.
 However, Colin suggests that Nick fight for Rachel and do one thing to win her back.
 As Rachel and Peik Lin are preparing to leave to meet Fang Min, Rachel's father who is in jail, Nick stops them from leaving, revealing that he's brought something from China to her.
 To Rachel's anger, it's her own mother that he brought to Singapore.
 Annoyed with Nick for preventing her one chance of meeting her father, Rachel tells Kerry off: she doesn't want to see her again and wants her to just let her meet her father.
 In desperation, Kerry finally reveals the truth about her real father: it isn't Fang Min but a man nicknamed Kao Wei.
 Rachel decides to listen to her mother and learn about the abuse she went through with Fang Min, including how Kao Wei saved her life by helping her escape to America, where she stayed with her relatives.
 Upon realizing how abusive Fang Min was to Kerry, Rachel is remorseful for her earlier behavior and reconciles with her mother.
 Nick takes the ladies to Marina Bay Sands for Singapore Slings.
 Rachel reunites with Nick.